+Our Myanmar photo tours reflect what Katherine Karnow has said above, as well as the likes of Steve McCurry.
+In fact, our director, Soe Soe Lwin, handled Steve's Myanmar photo tours for almost a decade.
 Myanmar is one of those rare places of allure — especially for a travel photographer — that is difficult to resist.
 It is without a doubt one of the most enjoyably photogenic places in the world, made all the more so for the fact that most Burmese like being photographed.
-What’s more, once you’ve been, it’s even more difficult to resist returning.
+What’s more, once you’ve been, it’s even more difficult to resist returning!
 Not just to get the shots you missed or discover more places, but because you miss the way it makes you feel, which really is something bordering on the magical.
-It is THE perfect place to participate in a photo tour workshop.
+Trust us, this can still be experienced in the safe places we visit, despite the terrible events of recent years.
+Photo touring Myanmar is a wholly unique and rewarding experience.

-LJ’s Burma travel photography tours take full advantage of our award winning Western & native professionals to gain insider access to places and people no other tours can match.
+LJ’s Burma travel photography tours take full advantage of our major award winning Myanmar professionals to gain insider access to places and people no other tours can match.
 Each Journey is supported by the very best travel & logistics people in the country.
-In fact, our own Soe Soe Lwin ran Steve McCurry’s Myanmar photo tour every year for nearly a decade, before moving to found LJ in 2012.
+As mentioned above, our director ran Steve McCurry’s Myanmar photo tour every year for 9 straight, before moving on to establish LJ in 2012.

 HISTORICAL GRANDEUR & LANDSCAPES